fluent/fluentd-docs-gitbook/guides/cep-norikra.md

 first 10 seconds, and counts events per `action` for events with `user != 0` only, and outputs events at "2014/05/20 21:00:24".
-At "2014/05/20 21:00:34", just after next 10 seconds, this query reports that no events arrived (This is teardown records, and reported only once).
+At "2014/05/20 21:00:34", just after next 10 seconds, this query reports that no events arrived (These are teardown records, and reported only once).